armaan132/WD50-research/README.md

 # WD50 Precipitation Analysis (PRISM Data)

 This project computes the Wettest Days 50% (WD50) metric using PRISM daily precipitation data.
-WD50 is defined as the number of wettest days contributing to 50% of the total annual precipitation—a useful metric for studying precipitation intensification and hydrologic extremes.
+WD50 is defined as the number of wettest days contributing to 50% of the total annual precipitation—a useful metric.

 ## Features

 -  **Single-Point WD50 Analysis**
-  Calculates WD50 from daily `.csv` PRISM data for individual locations (e.g., Irvine, San Luis Obispo).
+  Calculates WD50 from daily `.csv` PRISM data for individual locations (e.g., Irvine, SLO).

 -  **Automated Gridded PRISM Downloader**
   Downloads daily `.bil` raster data from PRISM for specified dates and years, then crops it to the California region.